wasique-sh/shell-functions/README.md

 - [Installation](#installation)
 - [Usage](#usage)

 ## About
 ### **run.func**
-[`run.func`](https://github.com/wasique-sh/shell-functions/blob/main/run.func) is a posix shell function which simplifies running any program code using a single command.
+[`run.func`](https://github.com/wasique-sh/shell-functions/blob/main/run.func) simplifies running any program code using a single command.
+It is specifically designed for executing simple programs and an ideal learning tool for individuals who are new to coding.

 It supports the following programming languages (so far)
 - C